-Speculation about the DCU's Batman casting has taken a new turn as James Gunn addressed a growing theory that one of the top Superman contenders may be eyed for Bruce Wayne instead.
-With David Corenswet now firmly established as the franchise's Man of Steel following the 2025 film, attention has shifted toward the eventual debut of a new Batman outside Robert Pattinson's continuity.
+Speculation about the DCU's Batman casting took a new turn as James Gunn addressed a growing theory that one of the top Superman contenders may be eyed for Bruce Wayne instead.
+With David Corenswet firmly established as the franchise's Man of Steel following 2025's Superman, attention shifted toward the eventual debut of a new Batman outside Robert Pattinson's continuity.
 Gunn's developing DCU is expected to introduce its Dark Knight in the coming years, making any casting hint a point of interest among fans.

 Gunn's praise now has fans wondering whether Brittney could make the rare jump from Superman contender to Batman candidate.